Farm-rich Salinas exemplifies California’s housing struggles

 Powers' family is reflective of many in this California city just inland from the tourism-rich Monterey Peninsula and an hour's drive south of Silicon Valley.
 It's surrounded by farmland that produces most of the world's lettuce and inspired hometown author John Steinbeck's "The Grapes of Wrath."

-Salinas — known as "Salad Bowl of the World" — is one of America's least affordable places to live, exemplifying a housing crisis that plagues California's rural and urban areas alike.
+Salinas is one of America's least affordable places to live, exemplifying a housing crisis that plagues California's rural and urban areas alike.
 Salinas families earn a median income of $69,000, while the region's 90,000 farmworkers bring in far less.
 They face a median home price of nearly $550,000 and two-bedroom apartments costing roughly $1,800 a month, according to Zillow.

 Frustration is mounting over expensive housing, and some Californians hope a November ballot measure on rent control provides relief.

-California politicians can't ignore the issue as they try to balance people's needs in a state that's home to extreme riches and the world's fifth-largest economy but also places like Salinas, where multiple generations pack single-family homes, people turn backyard sheds into illegal bedrooms and families worry over how to pay their bills.
+California politicians can't ignore the issue as they try to balance people's needs in a state that's home to extreme riches but also places like Salinas, where multiple generations pack single-family homes, people turn backyard sheds into illegal bedrooms and families worry over how to pay their bills.

 Residents know rent control isn't the best long-term solution — economists widely agree it cuts down on building — but they're eager to help their struggling neighbors.

 The Salinas metro area is one of seven in California that ranks in the top 10 least affordable in the U.S., according to an analysis of 2016 census data by Harvard's Joint Center for Housing Studies.
-Sprawling Los Angeles, wealthy Santa Barbara and rural Redding also make the list, highlighting the near inescapability of the crisis.
+Sprawling Los Angeles, wealthy Santa Barbara and rural Redding also make the list.

-The federal government considers housing unaffordable if it eats up more than a third of a family's income.
+The federal government considers housing unaffordable if it eats up over a third of a family's income.
 More than half of California renters and nearly a third of homeowners spend that much or more.

-Salinas residents call the divide between the inland city of 157,000 and wealthier coastal cities such as Monterey the "lettuce curtain."
-More than 70 percent of Salinas is Hispanic or Latino, according to census data, and about 80 percent of the region's farmworkers live there year-round.

 To save money, Powers, 39, and her boyfriend, Jean-Paul Varagnat, rented out the master bedroom of someone else's home — an arrangement she repeated at her own house to afford her $2,300 monthly mortgage.